 Established in 1989, the Lendlease managed Australian Prime Property Fund Retail (APPF Retail) is a core wholesale unlisted property trust, allowing institutional investors to benefit from exposure to a portfolio of prime direct retail properties across Australia.
-The Fund seeks to deliver its target return and superior risk adjusted core returns to unit holders through the long term ownership, development and repositioning of quality diversified, predominantly core Australian retail real estate assets.
+The Fund seeks to deliver its target return and superior risk adjusted core returns to unit holders through the long-term ownership, development and repositioning of quality diversified, predominantly core Australian retail real estate assets.

 The Fund invests in predominantly quality Major-Regional and Regional shopping centres across Australia, which:

-- Are key retail facilities in their trade area;
+- Are key retail facilities in their trade area

-- Exhibit above average market characteristics; and
+- Exhibit above average market characteristics

-- Have the capacity to be expanded over time.
+- Have the capacity to be expanded over time

-Property portfolioAPPF Retail's property portfolio comprises interest in 12 predominantly Major-Regional shopping centres, with circa 2,800 tenants.
+Property portfolioAPPF Retail's property portfolio comprises interest in 11 predominantly Major-Regional shopping centres, with approximately 2,770 tenants.

-Lendlease AdvantageAPPF Retail leverages Lendlease’s integrated end-to-end business model, providing asset management, development, construction and project management expertise.
+Lendlease advantageAPPF Retail leverages Lendlease’s integrated end-to-end business model, providing asset management, development, construction and project management expertise.

 Critical to the management of these centres is the master-planning process which is a preferred and proven growth model that incorporates the needs of the current retail asset and the surrounding community.